Robotics, Smart Manufacturing Engage Students and Educators at Summit

 Lori Beckman

-Senior Editor, Products Finishing
+Executive Editor, Products Finishing

 Every edition of the IMTS Smartforce Student Summit features new and exciting opportunities for students and educators in science, technology, engineering and math (STEM), and this 11th edition is no exception.
 This year, experiences such as Learning Labs, a Manufacturing Classroom of the Future, Student Mentor Labs, a FIRST Robotics display and more are offering attendees deep dives into the latest technology and industry trends, as well as career and technical education opportunities.